Passport Conferences & Territory Issues by the League of Nations

 British Mandate over Tanganyika began.
 The British government officially began its administration over the German East African mandate and changed the name of the territory to Tanganyika.
 The British sent the German settlers home and sold off their estates and property.

 February 10, 1920

 Schleswig Northern Zone Plebiscite.
-Voters in the northern zone of the North Schleswig plebiscite (74 percent) decided for reunion with Denmark.
+Voters in the northern zone of the North Schleswig plebiscite (74 percent) decided for a reunion with Denmark.

 February 12, 1920

 Allied Occupation of Upper Silesia.
-Due to fighting between the Germans and the Poles, the Allied Commission of Control took over administration of Upper Silesia with the support of French occupation troops.
+Due to fighting between the Germans and the Poles, the Allied Commission of Control took over the administration of Upper Silesia with the support of French occupation troops.

 February 15, 1920